 Birds!
 Of all wildlife, birds are the most abundant and easily seen.
 Their beauty, song, and ability to fly provide a magical connection to nature, helping our souls to soar above the increasingly developed landscape.
 Many of us spend more time inside watching television than being outside playing and enjoying the outdoors.
 Wherever you live in the San Francisco Bay Area, even in a large city like San Francisco, you can watch birds!

 How does this web site help you learn about birds?

-For each grade level, kindergarten through fifth grade, there are birds to learn in order to receive your certification as a Junior Birdwatcher at that grade level.
+For each grade level, kindergarten through fifth, there are birds to learn in order to receive your certification as a Junior Birdwatcher at that grade level.
 There are pictures and information about each bird on the list.

 After studying the birds listed for your grade you can take a practice test when you think you have learned about the birds on the list and how to identify them.
 Fill out the information found on the practice test page.
-Then take the test by writing down the bird's name in the space by each picture.
-(If the student is too young to write the name, a supervising adult, with no coaching on the identification, can write down the name the child tells them.)
+Then take the test by writing down the bird’s name in the space by each picture.
+(If the student is too young to write the name in themselves, their supervising adult, with no coaching on the identification, can write down the name the child tells them.)